Snowflake-Labs/sfquickstarts/site/sfguides/src/build_rag_based_equipment_maintenance_app_using_snowflake_cortex/build_rag_based_equipment_maintenance_app_using_snowflake_cortex.md

 ![StreamlitFinal](assets/streamlitfinal.png)

-You can now ask any question you like of the LLM in regaurds to fixing the Otto 1500 AMR.
-Imagine this app running on a tablet for your maintence crew as they go from robot to robot fixing common problems and entering repair logs.
+You can now ask any question you like of the LLM in regards to fixing the Otto 1500 AMR.
+Imagine this app running on a tablet for your maintenance crew as they go from robot to robot fixing common problems and entering repair logs.
 Those same repair logs are then uploaded to Snowflake and the model uses them for the next query.

 ## Conclusion

-You have built an Ai guided equipment maintenace chat bot.
+You have built an Ai guided equipment maintenance chat bot.
 This chat bot base can be used for any piece of equipment.
 If you have the repair manuals for a Drill Press, a lithography machine, or a robotic arm.
 This app can be used to decrease downtime due to servicing the equipment when in a failed state.
 You can add your geniune repair logs to further enhance the quality of output from the LLM.

 Duration: 3